hellarcore/data-contract-creator/README.md

 ## Future work

-Once a wallet capable of authentication is available for Dash Platform, this app should integrate a "connect wallet" button so the generated data contract can be directly registered on Dash Platform from [hellar.io](https://hellar.io/).
+Once a wallet capable of authentication is available for Hellar Platform, this app should integrate a "connect wallet" button so the generated data contract can be directly registered on Hellar Platform from [hellar.io](https://hellar.io/).

 ## Contributing